volvo-cars/common-build/docs/workshop.md

       name: playground/workshop_<CDSID>_1
       file: docker/Dockerfile
 ```
-This will build create the docker image in the local daemon.
+This will build and register the docker image in the local docker daemon.
 In order to publish the docker image, as part of the build, we need to add `.common-build/publish.yml`.

 > Task: Add the `.common-build/publish.yml` file: